Homemade Corn Tortillas are so easy to make and once you try a batch, you’ll never buy them from the store again.

 Tools You’ll Need

-You will need a bowl to mix the dough and I also recommend using a cookie scoop to divide it.
+You will need a bowl to mix the dough, and I also recommend using a cookie scoop to divide it.
 This makes it easy to portion the dough so all of your tortillas are the same size.

 How to Make Homemade Corn Tortillas

-In a medium bowl, mix together with a wooden spoon masa harina and hot water until thoroughly combined.
+In a medium bowl, mix with a wooden spoon masa harina and hot water until thoroughly combined.

 Preheat a cast-iron skillet or skillet to medium-high.

 I cannot wait for our next cruising adventure, but I am thrilled that I can make corn tortillas that are as delicious as the ones we had in Mexico.
 I’m so excited to share them with you, too.
-I hope you give them a try!

 More Mexican Recipes to Try